AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/08- streaming conditions.md

 ```anylog
 run smtp client where email = anylog.iot@gmail.com and password = oeiussclzecgtkxu
 ```
-Details are available at the [SMTP Client](../../07-%20CLI/02-%20Background%20Processes.md#smtp-client) section.
+Details are available at the <a href="../../07-%20CLI/02-%20Background%20Processes.md#smtp-client" target="_blank">SMTP Client</a> section.

 ## View declared conditions